Government opens public consultation on the use of early treatment in the SUS

-The federal government will open a public consultation next week to find out society’s opinion on the recommendation not to use drugs called “early treatment” in standard care for patients with Covid-19 in the Unified Health System (SUS).
+The federal government opened this Tuesday (16) a public consultation to find out society’s opinion on the recommendation not to use drugs called “early treatment” in standard care for patients with Covid-19 in the Unified Health System (SUS) .
 Opinion still under study suggests that health networks do not adopt substances such as anticoagulants, azithromycin, hydroxychloroquine, systemic corticosteroids, ivermectin, nitazoxanide, among others, which have been prescribed by physicians, with the permission of the Federal Council of Medicine (CFM).
-The announcement of the public consultation was published in the Official Gazette of the Union this Friday (12).
+The announcement of the public consultation was published in the Official Gazette of the Union this Friday (12) and it will be possible to send contributions within a period of 10 days.

 >> be part of the Life and Citizenship channel on the Telegram

 The opening for public consultation is a consequence of an internal dispute in the Ministry of Health over the document prepared by the National Commission for the Incorporation of Technologies in the SUS (Conitec), entitled “Brazilian Guidelines for Outpatient Drug Treatment of Patients with Covid-19” .
 The opinion, which tries to prevent the use of substances from early treatment in the SUS, is partial in citing only medical associations that favor the ban on early treatment, but not those that defend the autonomy of the physician in the use of these medications.
-On October 21, a vote on whether or not to adopt these guidelines in the SUS ended up in a tie, without Anvisa’s vote.
+On October 21st, a vote on the adoption or not of these guidelines in the SUS ended up in a tie, without Anvisa’s vote.

 In fact, there is no definitive scientific evidence on the efficacy or otherwise of using the early treatment cocktail of substances.
 As explained by Eli Vieira, in a text for the People’s Gazette, early treatments are pre-hospital interventions, intended to alleviate the symptoms of Covid-19, and preferably to prevent these symptoms from getting worse and the patient from being hospitalized.
 Although there is research showing that the use of substances commonly used in treatment does not bring benefits to patients with Covid-19, there are also studies that say the opposite.
 As there is still no definitive scientific consensus, the CFM refused to prohibit the use of these remedies, defended the autonomy of doctors to prescribe them and condemned the political use of the topic.